nschlia/ffmpegfs/README.md

 About Output Formats
 --------------------

 A few words about the supported output formats: There is not much to say about the MP3 output as these are regular constant bitrate (CBR) MP3 files with no strings attached.
-They should play well in any modern player.
+They should be played well by any modern player.

 MP4 files are special, though, as regular MP4s are not quite suited for live streaming.
 The reason is that the start block of an MP4 contains a field with the size of the compressed data section.
 Suffice it to say that this field cannot be filled in until the size is known, which means compression must be completed first, a file seek done to the beginning, and the size atom updated.